 - Second, to help our hospital clients establish appropriate IT performance measures and reporting mechanisms for future assessment purposes.

-- Third, to collaborate with the hospital’s senior management in developing a strategic IT plan that supports the organization’s goals, and defines a clear vision for sustainably serving their communities.
+- Third, to collaborate with the hospital’s senior management in developing a strategic IT plan that supports the organization’s goals and ROI, and defines a clear vision for sustainably serving their communities.

 - Meeting with executive staff to understand the enterprise’s vision, objectives, and constraints.